-- Q: Can United Launch Alliance fire me if I go on strike? - A: No!
-The National Labor Relations Act protects you. - Q: Can United Launch Alliance hire replacement workers if I'm on strike?
+Q: Can ULA fire me if I go on strike?

+A: No!
+The National Labor Relations Act protects you.

+Q: Can ULA hire replacement workers if I'm on strike?

 A: Yes.
 And they may threaten to do so.
-But in reality hiring 500+ highly skilled, certified and cleared hourly workers would be a huge and extremely costly task.
+But in reality, hiring 400 highly skilled, certified and cleared (security clearance) hourly workers would be a huge and extremely costly task.
 Security Clearances are time consuming and quite costly.
 In most cases, it costs thousands of dollars to obtain a clearance.